codacy-badger/Senku/README.md

 Make sure to edit the start and restart bats to your needs.
 Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [Eagle Union](https://t.me/YorktownEagleUnion)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Sciencers](https://t.me/Sciencers)
 ## How to setup on Heroku
 For starters click on this button